 The decision to make two extra mortgage payments a year will ultimately be highly individual.
 Some homeowners may need to prioritize setting aside money for other uses, like retirement, higher education, investing in rental properties, or emergency savings.
 But if you’re thinking about prepaying your mortgage, you should take a moment and explore the mortgage calculators above.
 It’s a good first step to see what effect those extra payments will have on your finances.

-Alternatively, now that rates have started ticking lower, you may want to consider refinancing your mortgage, but those highly personal considerations definitely still apply.
+Alternatively, should rates begin ticking lower again, you may want to consider refinancing your mortgage, but those highly personal considerations definitely still apply.

 [author_ad]